natbusa/natbusa.github.io-source/content/authors/natbusa/_index.md

 user_groups: []
 ---

-Senior Director of Engineering:
-Covering the full spectrum of
-Technology and Science in modern web/cloud applications: ML
-Engineering, Data Science Apps,
-Analytics, APIs, Security, Cloud,
-DevOps, AI, Big Data and Streaming
-Data.

-Managing all data related activities
-& teams.
-Reporting directly to CxOs and Management.
-Domains: predictive and prescriptive analytics, supply chain management, fintech, cryptotech, insuretech, ecommerce, fraud detection and business event monitoring.
-Natalino has successfully led teams across the world with effective, fit-for-purpose and reliable solutions.
-He provides a unique combination of business vision, applied data science and engineering skills.
+#### Profile

-Chief Data Scientist, CTO, Technology Pioneer and Innovator with 20+ years experience in development, management and research of scalable AI and ML services and applications.
+I am an all-round Principal Data Scientist/Engineer, and an AI and Technology Innovator with decades of experience in development, management and research of scalable data-centric services and applications.
-Implements and executes on CEO strategies and visions delivering state-of-the-art architectures, and products.
-Proficient at translating marketing and product strategies into customer-centric services and experiences.
-Passionate about AI, Data science, Software Engineering, distributed computing, man-machine interfaces, AI and cloud computing.

-Seasoned technology lead, experienced in managing multi-functional local/distributed teams, for faster execution and time-to-delivery.
-People coach and motivator, stimulating work-and-learn environments, and technology growth in and around the company.
+Proficient at translating CxO strategies into data-driven, customer-centric solutions, I have successfully delivered data pipelines on state-of-the-art data architectures across multiple regions and organizations.
+I am a science and technology lead, people coach and motivator, who thrives in work-learn-grow environments.

+Skilled in Artificial Intelligence, Machine Learning, Deep Learning, Graph Analysis.
+Big Data analysis (unstructured data, pattern recognition, sentiment analysis, geo-spatial location and social network analysis), business digital transformation and technology strategy.

+#### Short Bio

+Natalino Busa is currently Head of Science and Technology at Stemly, where he is currently developing a SaaS for supply-chain demand forecasting and optimization.

-He has worked in the past as chief engineer and scientist for Philips Research and ING Bank in the Netherlands and DBS bank in Singapore.
+He has worked in the past as chief engineer and scientist for Philips,ING Bank and Teradata in the Netherlands, DBS bank in Singapore and VnPay in
-More recently he has served as Chief Data
-Scientist and Principal Data Engineer for Teko and VnPay in Vietnam.
-Author for O'Reilly
-Media on Spark and Data Science Applications.
+Vietnam.
+Passionate about data science, data engineering, distributed computing, man-machine interfaces, AI and cloud computing.